yassinmidouni/Simple-AWS-Landing-Zone/README.md

-# 🌍 AWS Landing Zone Project 🚀
+# 🌍 Simple AWS Landing Zone  with Terraform 🚀

 Welcome to the **AWS Landing Zone** project!
 This repository automates the setup of foundational AWS resources, including multi-account management, networking, and security configurations.
 The project uses **Terraform** to define and provision resources, following AWS best practices for building a scalable, secure cloud environment.